abhayclasher/liva-blog/README.md

-# cheryl-blog
+# liva-blog
-A blog for Cheryl using liva hugo
+A blog using liva hugo